Tampa Southern Railroad: Extension to Fort Ogden

 With optimism for the company's petition to the Interstate Commerce Commission, in 1925 surveyors were plotting a line beyond Sarasota to connect with Florida's east coast.
-By 1927, the line was extended southeast from Sarasota to Fort Ogden in Desoto County.
-From the Sarasota depot, the line turned east through Fruitville, briefly running directly beside the Seaboard line before that line turned south towards Venice.
-Once out of Sarasota, the line turned southeast passing through Utopia before crossing the Myakka River and continuing through Honore and Sidell.
-It crossed the Seaboard Air Line Railroad's Boca Grande Subdivision at Platt.
-The line then crossed Peace River just before merging with the ACL's Lakeland–Fort Myers Line at Southfort (just south of Fort Ogden).
-Today, Desoto County Road 761 runs along the former right of way from the Peace River to Fort Ogden.
-Freight stations were built at Belspur, Palmersville, Honore, and Sidell.
+By 1927, the line was extended southeast from Sarasota to a point near Fort Ogden on the Peace River in Desoto County.
 The extension included a spur to the Ringling Bros. and Barnum & Bailey Circus Sarasota headquarters near Fruitville.
 The extension also served Palmer Farms and their packinghouse at Belspur.
 Adrian Honore, brother of local socialite Bertha Honore Palmer, also owned significant amounts of land along the line east of Sarasota.

 While freight was the primary intent of the Fort Ogden extension, it ended up having the additional benefit of providing a direct route for passenger trains traveling from Tampa and Sarasota further down the coast to Fort Myers and Naples.
 The extension would initially serve a pair of passenger trains from Tampa Union Station to Fort Myers and Naples that included through Pullman coaches from the Dixie Limited and the Palmetto.

 Most of the Fort Ogden extension was removed by 1949 since it did not generate the freight traffic the Atlantic Coast Line had hoped for.
 The line was truncated at Belspur just east of Fruitville.

 Later years

 By 1949, the line had daily service from Tampa Union Station to Sarasota by the Atlantic Coast Line's West Coast Champion as well as a daily local passenger train.
 Two freight trains also ran to Sarasota six days a week.

+In 1956, the swing span on the Manatee River trestle was replaced with the current bascule span.
+The bascule span was installed about 200 feet north of where the swing span was located and the Army Corps of Engineers realigned the navigation channel to pass through the new bascule.

-In 1967, the Atlantic Coast Line Railroad merged with the Seaboard Air Line to form the Seaboard Coast Line Railroad (SCL).
-Connections were established between the Tampa Southern and the Seaboard route in a number of locations.
-Former Tampa Southern track from Bradenton to Matoaka was removed and the parallel east-west track through Fruitville was consolidated on to the former SAL track.
+In 1967, the Atlantic Coast Line Railroad merged with the Seaboard Air Line Railroad (SAL) to form the Seaboard Coast Line Railroad (SCL).
+In the wake of the merger, connections were established between the Tampa Southern and the Seaboard's Sarasota Subdivision in a number of locations.
+The east-west segment of the Tampa Southern Line south of the Sarasota depot through Fruitville was quickly abandoned and consolidated with the ex-SAL track directly beside it.
+The SCL would designate the former Tampa Southern line from Tampa to just south of the Sarasota depot (as well as ex-SAL track from there to Venice) as the Palmetto Subdivision.
 The Tampa Southern track from Fruitville to Belspur would remain as a spur until the late 1970s.